-We operate a ‘hire’ provision for all school lockers, which enables us to provide secure lockers in good condition for students that have requested them.
+We operate a ‘hire’ provision for all school lockers, which enables us to provide secure lockers in good condition for students who have requested them.

-The ‘hire’ cost is a one-off sum of £15 per student for their entire time at the school, and includes a padlock and key.
+The hire cost is a one-off sum of £20 per student for their entire time at the school, and includes a padlock and key.